akablockchain2/qf-solochain/README.md

 -   `upload(programBlob)` and upload the `.polkavm` blob
 -   `execute(a, b, op)` with the two numbers (`a`, `b`) you want to calculate and select the type of operation `op` with 0 - sum, 1 - sub, 2 - mul.

+NOTE - you can use the precompiled `qf-pvm-calc.polkavm` blob to test the node.
+You can find it in the `pvm_prog/precompiled_examples` folder.

 ### Testing the compiling polkavm blobs
 For testing compiling polkavm binary blobs use the [[qf-test-runner/README|qf-test-runner]]